 - 1. Explain the history, structure, features (such as E-mail programs and services) and future of the Internet. - 2.
 Competently utilize Internet tools to conduct research. - 3.
-Determine the extent of information needed to conduct research for educational and business purposes. - 4.
-Describe the proper way to qualify, phrase and refine research questions. - 5.
-Critically evaluate research sources. - 6.
-Discuss the process of doing business on the Internet. - 7.
-Identify and describe the economic and social issues surrounding using the Internet in the facets of contemporary life. - 8.
+Identify and describe the economic and social issues surrounding using the Internet in the facets of contemporary life. - 4.
 Identify and describe the ethics and legality of using material found on the Internet.